 Pseudo Random Process

-The generation of random numbers has many uses (mostly in Statistics, for Random Sampling, and Simulation, Computer Modeling, Markov Chains, Experimental Design).
+The generation of random numbers has many uses (mostly in Statistics, Random Sampling, and Simulation, Computer Modeling, Markov Chains, and Experimental Design).
 Before modern computing, researchers requiring random numbers would either generate them through various means like a coin, dice, cards, roulette wheels, card shuffling, etc., or use existing random number tables.

 A pseudo-random variable is a variable that is created by a deterministic procedure (often a computer program or subroutine is used) which (generally) takes random bits as input.
 The pseudo random string will typically be longer than the original random string, but less random (less entropic, in the information-theory sense).
 This can be useful for randomized algorithms.